jonathan-r-jones/Composable-Batch-Files/README.md

-## Part II of III - Solution is to How to Modularize?
+## Part II - Solution is to How to Modularize?
 Functionalization.

 So let's impose some structure.
 In most programming languages there's a concept of a function.